scanback/docs/articles-posts/might-of-nations.md

+---
+title: "The Might of Nations"
+description: "With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now.
+I use the concept of relative economic power to show the trend."
+image: /assets/social-card-think.png
+---

 # The Might of Nations

 With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now.
-I use the concept of relative market share to show the trend.
+I use the concept of relative economic power to show the trend.

 I focus on economic power instead of military power because military power without economic power is not sustainable.